 The story begins somewhere around 1984-85 when I got my first skateboard.
 I’m not sure where it will end, maybe 21 years later when I returned to my hometown of Terre Haute, Indiana, the city where I spent my formative years hoping, just once, I would carve a pool transition before I died, and I realized there were 5 concrete skateparks within a two hour drive of my childhood home.

 I’m going to make a lot of assumptions in this blog, assumptions based on my experiences.
-My ultimate goal is to try to create something more permanent, like a book, a real record of this time, something we can show or grandkids when they are zipping around on their cybernetically controlled hover boards and say: “hey, this was what it was really like for all the kids who never got their name on a deck in the days when skating came into its own”.
+My ultimate goal is to try to create something more permanent, like a book, a real record of this time, something we can show our grandkids when they are zipping around on their cybernetically controlled hover boards.
+Somethingthat says: “hey, this was what it was really like for all the kids who never got their name on a deck in the days when skating came into its own”.
 I would certainly appreciate input from everyone when I screw up the details, especially midwestern skaters from those early days of the 1980’s.
 Hopefully I won’t annoy you too much with my personal anecdotes, or bore you too much with my labored analyses.
-If my tale doesn’t mirror yours exactly I hope, at least, there will be enough intersections to take you back, for better or worse, and enough to make you sit back and appreciate just how special skateboarding is.
+If my tale doesn’t mirror yours exactly I hope, at least, there will be enough intersections to take you back, and enough commonalities to make you sit back and appreciate just how special skateboarding is.

 Posted by Dadmiral Ackbar at 8:38 AM